daboynb/windows_scripts/README.md

 https://github.com/daboynb/windows_scripts/assets/106079917/636d4df7-2824-4f97-b7b7-df0c9ad96fc9

 # allow_edge_uninstall.bat
-Run the bat file, after the reboot you should be able to remove edge from the control panel.
-If not reboot again an dretry.
+Run the bat file, you should be able to remove edge, if not, install the latest updates and retry.